d-kleine/Advent_of_HayStack/README.md

 ## **Challenges**

 ### **1. Fetching Knowledge**
-The first challenge involved building a pipeline capable of fetching content from URLs, processing it for relevance, and enabling a seamless Q&A system.
+The first challenge involves building a pipeline capable of fetching content from URLs, processing it for relevance, and enabling a seamless Q&A system.
 The objective was to configure the pipeline to identify the ten most relevant chunks of information from the content and ensure efficient query handling.

 [Notebook](./01_Enhancing_Pipeline.ipynb)